rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 <a name="5.20.98.2">5.20.98.2</a> If a manifestation has been issued in fascicles intended to be bound into one or more physical units, record the number of pages, leaves, or volumes appropriate to its final form, with a [note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) indicating that it was issued in fascicles (see [5.201.3.94](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#5.201.3.94)).

-<a name="5.20.98.3">5.20.98.3</a> If the number of physical units in which a manifestation is bound differs from the number in which it was actually issued, record this fact in a [note on extent of item](/DCRMR/notes-on-items/Note-on-extent-of-item/) if considered important (see [8.24.3.4](/DCRMR/notes-on-items/Note-on-extent-of-item/#8.24.3.4)).
+<a name="5.20.98.3">5.20.98.3</a> If the number of physical units in which a manifestation is bound differs from the number in which it was actually issued, record this fact in a [Note on extent of item](/DCRMR/notes-on-items/Note-on-extent-of-item/) if considered important (see [8.23.3.4](/DCRMR/notes-on-items/Note-on-extent-of-item/#8.23.3.4)).

 ### 5.20.99 Bibliographic volumes vs. physical volumes